brynne-eastman/Professional-Portfolio/README.md

 # Challenge 2: Profession-Portfolio

 ## Description:
-Create a portfolio from scratch: html.index, style.ccc, and a README file
+Using advanced CSS techniques, create a professional portfolio from scratch.

 ### Website Link